DiscoveryUpdated·Falk Gottlob··updated ·5 min read

 How this connects to AI-era PM

 This approach has gotten way more powerful with AI tools.
 Before, building a prototype to test an idea took weeks.
 Now it takes hours.
 That changes the math completely.
+The Continuous Discovery chapter shows how to run this at scale with agents handling signal extraction.

 Instead of: hear request > write spec > get approval > design > build > test > learn It's now: hear request > dig into the problem > prototype in two hours > test with customers > learn